dmig/tablet-scripts/README.md

 touch-disable.py
 ================

 Simple script for enabling/disabling touchscreen depending on pen proximity.
 Useful, if you often touch the screen with your palm when using pen.
-This one is most cpu intensive, so don't run, if you don't really need it.
+Notice: you need read permission for `/dev/input/*` to run ths script.

 Configuration
 -----